kirenz/ds-python/_sources/docs/data.md

 y_pred_test = clf.predict(X_test[list_detect])
 ```

-An alternative and more simple approach to handle outliers would be the usage of robust scalers for numeric data (see [](data:scaling:robustscaling)).
+An alternative and more simple approach to handle outliers would be the usage of robust scalers for numeric data, which can be included in a pipline (see [robust scaling](data:scaling:robustscaling).

 (section:data:scaling)=